SonnyLabs/sonnylabs_py/README.md

 - [API Reference](#api-reference)
 - [License](#license)

 ## About

-SonnyLabs.ai is a cybersecurity REST API that provides security protection for AI applications.
-It can be used to detect the risk of prompt injection and PII in prompts and LLM responses, especially useful for securing AI applications and AI agents.
+SonnyLabs.ai is a cybersecurity testing service that scans AI applications for prompt injection vulnerabilities.
+Our scanner analyzes both user inputs and AI outputs to identify security weaknesses in your AI chatbots and agents.
+After testing, you'll receive a comprehensive vulnerability report by email within 24 hours.

-This package is a simple Python client for the SonnyLabs REST API.
-There are 10,000 free requests to the REST API per month.
+This package is a simple Python client for the SonnyLabs vulnerability scanning service.
+There are 10,000 free scanning requests per month for testing your AI applications.

+## When to Use SonnyLabs

+SonnyLabs is designed specifically for the **testing phase** of your AI development lifecycle, not for production deployment with real users.
+Implement this tool:

+- During pre-deployment security testing
+- In dedicated QA/testing environments
+- As part of your CI/CD pipeline for automated security testing
+- When conducting penetration testing of your AI application
+- Before releasing new AI features or models

+The goal is to identify and address prompt injection vulnerabilities before your AI application goes live, enhancing your security posture proactively rather than monitoring production traffic.

 ## Security Risks in AI Applications